VR in Construction Education: Key Benefits for Higher Ed

 ☑️ Contextual Learning

 When using VR for construction technology, students are placed directly within a contextual environment.
-For instance, rather than merely reading about the layering of materials, the load distribution of a bridge, or chain trencher working, they can experience it.
+For instance, rather than merely reading about the layering of materials, the load distribution of a bridge, or a chain trencher working, they can experience it.

 This type of experiential education can lead to more profound and long-lasting comprehension.